coleyr/PaintedLake/content/posts/all-the-presidents-men.md

 ---
-title: 'All the presidents men'
+title: "All the presidents men"
 date: 2021-01-27
 tags: ['Uncategorized', 'Carl Schreiber']
 ---